-Credits obtained from official university study programmes that accredit the attainment of competences and knowledge associated with subjects in a study programme may be subject to credit recognition as long as the recognized credits are applied to subjects or modules defined in the study programme and no others.
-Specifically, a maximum of exactly 6 credits will be recognized for the following subjects from other official Master's programmes at the University of the Balearic Islands:
+Credits obtained from official university study programmes that accredit the attainment of skills and knowledge associated with subjects in a programme curriculum may qualify for credit recognition, as long as the recognised credits can be equated with subjects or modules included in the specific curriculum and no other.
+Specifically, a maximum of 6 credits will be recognised for the following subjects from other official Master's programmes at the University of the Balearic Islands:

-- Master's degree programme in physics.
-Subjects: Distributed Computing and Massive Data Processing, and Data Analysis and Simulation in Fluid Dynamics
+- Master's in Physics.
+Subjects: Distributed Computing and Massive Data Processing; Data Analysis and Simulation in Fluid Dynamics

-- Master's degree programme in human cognition and evolution.
-Subjects: Research Training into Cognitive and Social Sciences, and The Evolution of Language
+- Master's in Human Cognition and Evolution.
+Subjects: Research Training into Cognitive and Social Sciences; The Evolution of Language

-- Master's degree programme in theoretical chemistry and computational modelling.
-Subjects: Chemical and Molecular Dynamics and Computer Simulation and Modelling, Advanced Electron Structure Theory and Condensed Matter Theory, Quantum Chemistry and Statistical Mechanical Methods, and Mathematical Fundamentals of Theoretical Chemistry.
+- Master's in Theoretical Chemistry and Computational Modelling.
+Subjects: Chemical and Molecular Dynamics and Computer Simulation and Modelling; Advanced Electron Structure and Condensed Matter Theory; Methods in Quantum Chemistry and Statistical Mechanics; Mathematical Fundamentals of Theoretical Chemistry.

-- Master's degree programme in biotechnology, genetics, and cellular biology.
-Subjects: Cell Expression Regulation, Cell Communication, and Conservation Genetics
+- Master's in Biotechnology, Genetics, and Biology.
+Subjects: Cell Expression Regulation; Cell Communication; Conservation Genetics

-- Master's degree programme in information technologies.
-Subjects: Methods in Probability, Mathematical Treatment of Fuzzy Data, and Digital Communication Systems and Applications.
+- Master's in Information Technology.
+Subjects: Methods in Probability; Mathematical Processing of Fuzzy Data; Digital Communication Systems and Applications.

 Public presentation and defence of the Master's thesis.